SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Conclusion

 \section{Conclusion}

 For 3D human pose estimation, the acquisition of 3D annotation data is time-consuming and expensive, which is still a difficult problem.
-We present the SVMA model: an unsupervised GAN-based model to estimate a 3D pose and a camera simultaneously through a 2D pose without any other data.
-Considering the 3D poses and cameras estimated from two angles from the single view should be able to be mixed to generate rich 2D projections and the 2D projections reprojected from the same 3D pose should be consistent, we use two networks with shared weights to simulate multi-view consistency to impose reprojection constraint and single-view-multi-angle consistency constraint without any multi-view data.
-The experimental results show that our method outperforms the state-of-the-art methods by 2.0\% on Human 3.6M and 15.0\% on MPI-INF-3DHP.
-We also conduct qualitative experiments on MPII and LSP to show the generalization of our method.
-In the future, we plan to improve the model's performance by applying it to videos.
+In this paper, we present an unsupervised GAN-based model to estimate a 3D pose and a camera simultaneously from a 2D pose extracted from a single image without requiring any other information.
+Considering that a plausible 3D pose can be projected back to reasonable 2D poses even if it is rotated by random angles, we first propose single-view-multi-angle consistency(SVMAC).
+We use weight-sharing generators to impose SVMAC constraints, which forces the estimated 3D pose reasonable from any angle.
+The experimental results show that our method outperforms the state-of-the-art unsupervised methods by 2.6\% on Human 3.6M and 15.0\% on MPI-INF-3DHP in terms of P-MPJPE.
+We also perform qualitative experiments on MPII and LSP, which demonstrate that our method can be generalized to unknown actions and camera positions well.
+In the future, we plan to improve the model's performance by applying it to video sequences.

 { }